videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 # Quick Start

-VideoSDK enables opportunity to integrate video & audio calling to Web, Android, IOS applications. it provides Programmable SDKs and REST APIs to build up scalable video conferencing applications.
+VideoSDK enables the opportunity to integrate video & audio calling to Web, Android, IOS applications. it provides Programmable SDKs and REST APIs to build up scalable video conferencing applications.

 This guide will get you running with the VideoSDK video & audio calling in minutes.

 ## Sample Project

-These quick start will help you integrate some of the basic functionalities that VideoSDK provides.
+This quick start will help you integrate some of the basic functionalities that VideoSDK provides.
 You can check out the complete source code for this guide [here](https://github.com/videosdk-live/videosdk-rtc-react-sdk-example).
 Once you are done with the tutorial given below your app should look like this.

 ![VideoSDK React JS Quick Start Join Screen](/img/quick-start/react-join-screen.png) ![VideoSDK React JS Quick Start Meeting Screen](/img/quick-start/react-meeting-screen.png)